ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ```

-4. Group the two requests into a single sequence in Burp Suite’s Repeater.
+4. Group the two requests into a single sequence in Burp Suite's Repeater.
 5. Configure the settings to send the group in sequence.
 6. Hit Send and review the response for the second request